City of London Corporation

 The role of the Common Councilman

 “I was originally elected to the Court of Common Council as a Member for the Ward of Lime Street via a by-election in 2008.
-I have been very proud to serve this Ward for 12 years.
+I have been very proud to serve this Ward for currently 12 years. (written in 2020)

 There are many Committees which make up the work of the Court of Common Council and I have sat on a number of these over the years.
 Presently, I sit on the following:

 - Establishment (this Committee is responsible for the people and workforce of the City of London)

 - Port Health and Environmental Services (this Committee has responsibility for a wide range of areas including trading standards, street cleansing together with the management and operation of the City of London Cemetery and Crematorium.
 It is also responsible for Animal Health including the Heathrow Animal Reception Centre.

 - Board of Governors of the City of London Freemen’s School (I am the Governor for the Junior School and also the Safeguarding Governor)

 What is most interesting about the Court of Common Council is that its format has not changed in hundreds of years and members of the public are welcome to attend.
 For more information see www.cityoflondon.gov.uk

 I have always stood as an independent candidate as I strongly believe that party politics should not play any part of our election process.
 Our role is not remunerated but people generally stand for election in order to give back to the City.

 Whilst our Ward is populated by many of the larger insurance and financial services sector companies, we also have a great deal of SMEs (Small or Medium sized enterprises) and retail businesses which are equally important in creating the unique and diverse Square Mile.